 In the beginning of 2013 GERICS was involved in the creation of the Earth League.
 Earth League is an international alliance of prominent scientists from world‐class research institutions (currently 17 from 11 countries), who look to work together to respond to some of the most pressing issues faced by humankind, as a consequence of climate change, depletion of natural resources, land degradation and water scarcity.
 The Earth league secretariat is operated by GERICS.

-Currently GERICS cooperates in a constructive manner in the continuous development of the strategic orientation of the international research platform Future Earth and its Programme WCRP (World Climate Research Programme).
+GERICS cooperates in a constructive manner in the continuous development of the strategic orientation of the WCRP (World Climate Research Programme).
 Through membership of GERICS director Daniela Jacob in the CORDEX Science Advisory Team (SAT), GERICS has a strong link to WCRP.
-The EURO-CORDEX initiative, in turn, incorporated in the internationale CORDEX Initiative, brings together international groups of modellers (currently 29 institutions from 16 European countries).
+The EURO-CORDEX initiative, in turn, incorporated in the international CORDEX Initiative, brings together international groups of modellers (currently 29 institutions from 16 European countries).
 They jointly perform and analyze coordinated, high-resolution regional model simulations and process data for end users.

 EURO-CORDEX is coordinated by Daniela Jacob at GERICS in cooperation with partners from Norway and Greece.
 In EURO-CORDEX an ensemble of regional climate simulations at high resolution is generated in order to better assess the development of the future climate in Europe.